-The structure of this research pertains to the execution of this research throughout five chapters whereby.
-Chapter one introduces the research and background for a better understanding of this study.
+The structure of this research pertains to the execution of this research throughout five chapters.
+Chapter One introduces the research and background to understand this study better.
 In this chapter, the aim and objectives of the study are developed and noted to ensure that subsequent chapters of the study conform to the objectives developed and are being fulfilled during the execution.
 The research problem has also been identified and described as why it was necessary to conduct research on the selected topic of the study.

 Chapter two of this research consists of a literature review, whereby different studies will be reviewed for data collection, developing arguments, and providing facts and figures regarding arsenic contamination in the food chain and the aspects that impact its uptake in rice.
 This chapter provides an explanation of the different factors influencing the uptake of arsenic in rice and provides a theoretical framework as well.

-Chapter three of this study provides an explanation and justification for the methodology adopted for successfully executing this research.
-It includes information regarding the research philosophy adopted, the research approach, the methods of data collection and data analysis and justifications to depict why it was necessary to adopt a philosophy or research approach.
+Chapter three of this study explains and justifies the methodology adopted for successfully executing this research.
+It includes information regarding the research philosophy adopted, the research approach, the data collection and analysis methods, and justifications to depict why it was necessary to adopt a philosophy or research approach.

 Chapter four includes the analysis of the data and their results and discussion.
-In this chapter, data that has been collected with the method mentioned in chapter three is analysed as per the analysis method also mentioned.
+In this chapter, data collected with the method mentioned in chapter three is analyzed as per the method also mentioned.
 After the data analysis and the results are obtained, these results are discussed based on the study's objectives.

-Chapter five is the final chapter of this research and conforms to provide the researcher's conclusion and final thoughts on this research.
+Chapter five is the final chapter of this research and provides the researcher's conclusion and final thoughts on this research.
 The data analysis findings were summarised, and appropriate recommendations were given to reduce the uptake of arsenic in rice.

 Arsenic is one of the toxic metalloids for animals and plants.
-Arsenic is released into the soil through the use of contaminated irrigation water, some anthropogenic activities and mining (Li et al., 2014).
+Arsenic is released into the soil through the use of contaminated irrigation water, some anthropogenic activities, and mining (Li et al., 2014).
 Moreover, in many countries, rice is one main food whose annual production is extremely high.
-As analysed from the report of The United States Department of Agriculture in 2014, the production of rice was observed as 474.86 million tons by the world's major producers such as India, China, Bangladesh and Vietnam (Bastías and Beldarrain, 2016).
-As reported, some of these countries use groundwater with arsenic contamination and thus resulting in soil contamination with high levels of arsenic (Awasthi et al., 2017).
+As analyzed from the report of The United States Department of Agriculture in 2014, the production of rice was observed as 474.86 million tons by the world's major producers such as India, China, Bangladesh, and Vietnam (Bastías and Beldarrain, 2016).
+As reported, some of these countries use groundwater with arsenic contamination, thus resulting in soil contamination with high levels of arsenic (Awasthi et al., 2017).

 Additionally, it has been observed that rice is an efficient arsenic accumulator because of the soil's biochemical characteristics (Bastías and Beldarrain, 2016).
 It has been estimated that more than 150 million people worldwide have been affected due to the increased concentrations of arsenic.
 One of the routes to arsenic exposure in humans is oral ingestion.
-Li et al. (2014) reported in their research that arsenic contamination is greatly visible in countries with huge populations, such as Bangladesh, China, India, Turkey, Columbia, Chile and Argentina.
-Furthermore, Li et al. (2014) state that the worst affected country is Bangladesh, and it is due to the wide presence of Arsenic in groundwater used for drinking, therefore exposing its population.
+Li et al. (2014) reported in their research that arsenic contamination is greatly visible in countries with huge populations, such as Bangladesh, China, India, Turkey, Columbia, Chile, and Argentina.
+Furthermore, Li et al. (2014) state that Bangladesh is the worst affected country due to the wide presence of Arsenic in groundwater used for drinking, exposing its population.

-Nightingale’s environmental theory was developed by Florence Nightingale and described the methods allowing to increase the well-being of individuals and enhance their health.
+Nightingale’s environmental theory was developed by Florence Nightingale and described the methods to increase the well-being of individuals and enhance their health.
 The use of Nightingale’s environmental theory aids in this research because a systematic review is being conducted to evaluate the factors that influence the uptake of arsenic in rice.
 Since arsenic is considered toxic, it promotes the development of cancer cells in the body.
-This environmental theory proposed by Nightingale describes utilising natural resources to improve the individual's health. (de Florence Nightingale and Crítica, 2015).
-By utilising natural resources to promote the well-being of a person, it would allow for an enhanced recovery process.
+This environmental theory proposed by Nightingale describes utilizing natural resources to improve the individual's health. (de Florence Nightingale and Crítica, 2015).
+Utilizing natural resources to promote the well-being of a person's well-being would allow for an enhanced recovery process.
 However, Pirani (2016) highlights that many factors affect the natural resources of the environment, polluting them and consequently reducing the effectiveness of these resources in facilitating the health of the individual.
-The theory further describes the environmental factors that promote an individual’s health; these factors include: the intake of fresh environmental air; Clean and fresh environmental air would allow people to inhale an increased amount of clean oxygen, which is free from any carcinogenic elements, thereby increasing the efficiency of their lungs and purity of their blood (Mughal and Irshad Ali, 2017).
+The theory further describes the environmental factors that promote an individual’s health, including the intake of fresh environmental air.
+Clean and fresh environmental air would allow people to inhale an increased amount of clean oxygen, which is free from any carcinogenic elements, thereby increasing the efficiency of their lungs and the purity of their blood (Mughal and Irshad Ali, 2017).
 By drinking pure and clean water, an individual's internal organs will always remain healthy since the body does not need to extract all the poisonous material being ingested (Kamau, 2015).
-Cleanliness of the environment; the overall cleanliness of the environment allows for the reduction of diseases developed in that environment which would affect the person's health.
-Since arsenic is a compound that can be found in soil, water and air, this theory allows for a better understanding of the adverse health effects of arsenic contamination in the food chain.
-It allows for the development of appropriate recommendations where different methods and procedures can be employed to provide people with clean water, clean air and safe amounts of arsenic ingestion into the body.
+Cleanliness of the environment: the overall cleanliness of the environment allows for the reduction of diseases developed in that environment, which would affect the person's health.
+Since arsenic is a compound that can be found in soil, water, and air, this theory allows for a better understanding of the adverse health effects of arsenic contamination in the food chain.
+It allows for the development of appropriate recommendations where different methods and procedures can be employed to provide people with clean water, clean air, and safe amounts of arsenic ingestion into the body.

 The Theory of Pollution Policy describes that it is impossible to eliminate pollution that is emanating from a process.
 Smith (2018) highlights that no process in the world produces no waste products, thereby not harming the environment.
 With the aid of this theory, an extensive understanding of the processes can be done to determine the processes that retain arsenic compounds in the food chain.
 Since arsenic is a toxic compound and higher levels of arsenic are poisonous, it is important to note that the process employed during the extraction of rice retains much of the arsenic within the rice, which results in it being unsafe for consumption.
 According to this theory, it is important for people to identify the sources of pollution and research methods to reduce the levels of pollution contaminating their daily consumable products and damaging their environment (Rowe et al., 2016).

 In the food chain, arsenic is considered to be of high severity.
-Bakhat et al. (2017) have stated that the easiest form of ingesting arsenic is through food.
+Bakhat et al. (2017) have stated that food is the easiest form of ingesting arsenic.
 The author further states that the Joint FAO/WHO Expert Committee on Food Additives (JECFA) studied arsenic consumption through food.
 The result of the meeting was that the committee had eradicated the Provisional maximum Tolerable Weekly Intake (PTWI) perimeter for ingesting arsenic of 15mg/kg body weight (bw) (Bakhat et al., 2019).